Steam treatment is an effective home remedy to relieve sinus pressure. Turn on the shower in your bathroom, keep it as hot as possible and let the room fill with steam. Stand inside the bathroom with the door closed and, inhale the steam. This will not only help relieving the sinus pressure, but oth

-# Steam treatment has always been one effective home remedy to relieve sinus pressure.
-Turn on the shower in your bathroom, keep it as hot as possible and let the room be filled with steam.
+# Steam treatment is an effective home remedy to relieve sinus pressure.
+Turn on the shower in your bathroom, keep it as hot as possible and let the room fill with steam.
 Stand inside the bathroom with the door closed and, inhale the steam.
 This will not only help relieving the sinus pressure, but other accompanying symptoms such as nasal congestion, if any.

 # The same can be done by leaning over a sink filled with hot water, and with a towel covering your head and the sink.
 This will help you to inhale a large amount of steam, which will reduce the sinus pressure.
 You can also use a humidifier for the same purpose.